Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 What is the grid surcharge (formerly KEV)?

 The grid surcharge (formerly KEV, cost-covering feed-in remuneration) finances the promotion of renewable energy in Switzerland.
-It is uniform federation-wide, stable at 2.3 ct./kWh in 2026.
+It is uniform federation-wide and stays at the legal maximum of 2.3 ct./kWh in 2026.
 The fund is managed by Pronovo.

 Conclusion

-The 2026 price decrease of 4% to 30.2 ct./kWh brings, after three years of increases, the second consecutive relief.
-A standard H4 household pays about CHF 60-80 less per year.
-Save more through:
+The 2026 price decrease of about 4% to 27.7 ct./kWh brings, after three years of increases, the second consecutive relief.
+A standard H4 household pays around CHF 58 less per year.
+You can save more through:

 - Tariff optimisation with your own provider, a phone call can pay off